HIV and Specific Populations

 HIV and Children and Adolescents

-- Medication adherence can be especially difficult for children and adolescents.
-For example, adolescents may skip HIV medicine doses to avoid disclosing their HIV-positive status.
+- Medication adherence can be difficult for children and adolescents.
+For example, adolescents may skip HIV medicine doses to hide their HIV-positive status from others.

 Does HIV affect children and adolescents?